 32. Eat a Michelin-worthy lunch at KuYa

 There are many great restaurants to choose from in Malta, but if you are looking for a cheap yet great meal, you have to check out KuYa.
 The Asian street food-style restaurant puts modern twists to classic dishes using the freshest ingredients.
-The restaurant was mentioned in the 2019 Michelin Guide and I believe it will earn a star in the future.
+The restaurant was mentioned in the 2020 Michelin Guide and I believe it will be a Michelin star restaurant in the future.

 33. See what’s on offer at a local a Pastizzeria